Introduction to Jaywick Sands

 Award-winning architecture and built environment practice, HAT Projects, has been appointed to oversee a £4.4 million project to create a commercial work space and new public realm improvements.
 Plans for the market, 24 affordable business units, a ten-pitch covered market, training room, café, public toilets and community garden on the seafront at Jaywick Sands are being funded by Essex County Council (ECC), which has contributed £2.03m, the Getting Building Fund, administered by the South East Local Enterprise Partnership (SELEP), with £1.972m, and Tendring District Council which has contributed £405,000 to date.

-Construction has begun on site by contractors TJ Evers, with the scheme due to open in Spring 2023.
+Construction has begun on site by contractors TJ Evers, with the scheme due to open in Summer 2023.

 Housing is a key issue in Jaywick Sands, providing a quality of life challenge with some substandard housing in the area, which had originally been constructed as holiday homes.
 Ten high-quality flood resilient homes have been built in Lotus Way, with an aspiration to build 100 more.